 Given that a zero-detect condition exists for one or more channels, the zero-flag pins for those channels are set to a logic-1 state.
-Each channel, ZERO1 through ZERO6 (pins 1 through 6), ZERO7 (pin 30), and ZERO8 (pin 32), has zero-flag pins.
-In addition, all eight zero flags are logically ANDed together, and the result is provided at the ZEROA pin (pin 48), which is set to a logic-1 state when all channels indicate a zero-detect condition.
-The zero-flag pins can be used to operate external mute circuits.
-ZERO1 through ZERO6 can be used as status indicators for a microcontroller, audio signal processor, or other digitally controlled function.
+Each channel, ZERO1 through ZERO6 (pins 1 through 6), has zero-flag pins.
+In addition, all six zero flags are logically ANDed together, and the result is provided at the ZEROA pin (pin 48), which is set to a logic-1 state when all channels indicate a zero-detect condition.
+The zero-flag pins can be used to operate external mute circuits, or used as status indicators for a microcontroller, audio signal processor, or other digitally controlled function.